 To Abraham God promised both a nation born of his blood and a land of inheritance.
 He would never live to see either.
 To Moses God delivered Abraham’s nation and used him to lead them to that land.
 Yet Moses was destined to die before entering it.
 Both men acted by faith according to God’s promises, yet against the limitations of time and space that darkened their views of promises fulfilled.

 The writer of Hebrews draws a connection between those Old Testament heroes and first-century Christians.
-He shows that under the old covenant life with God really was lived by faith, but a faith according to a promise that was understood to a lesser degree.
+He shows that under the old covenant life with God really was lived by faith, but a faith according to a promise that the faithful then understood to a lesser degree.

 “Fix your mind on things above, where he is king.”

 There’s a saying in some church circles that “you can be so heavily minded that you’re no earthly good.”
 Brooks counters this argument by insisting the more heavenly minded Christians become, the less good the world is to them.
 It’s not that we become ineffective servants in this life.
-But by contemplating more the next life, we can free ourselves from this world’s allure.
+But contemplating more the next life can give us freedom from this world’s allure.

 My wife and I had a difficult first year of marriage.
 I was a senior in college.
 She was just starting a new job.
 We lived in a small apartment in Southern California with a single wall-mounted air conditioner and an ancient furnace with a finicky pilot light.
 Our neighbors were loud.
 We had next to nothing.
 Our income was pitiful.